zaiisao/Documentation/en/Video/screensharing_windows.md

 ## Implementation

-Ensure that you prepared the development environment.
-See [Integrate the SDK](../../en/Video/windows_video.md).
+Ensure that you implement a video call or an interactive broadcast in your project.
+For details, see [Start a Call](../../en/Video/start_call_windows.md) or [Start an Interactive Broadcast](../../en/Video/start_live_windows.md).

 From v2.4.0, Agora supports the following screen sharing functions on Windows: